dietrich-stein/vibrancy.js/README.md

 }
 ```

-Call the plugin with the class shared by your child elements and the URI to your background image:
+Call the plugin with the `panelClass` set to a CSS class shared by your child elements and the `backgroundSrc` set to URI reference of your desired background image:

 ```javascript
 $('.target').vibrancy({